urban-wombat/flattables/README.md

     `$ mkdir flattables_sample`

 4. In dir flattables_sample create a file containing one or more gotables tables.
-The tables don't need to contain data, but let's include some data and use the same file for writing to FlatBuffers []byte and running our tests.
+The tables don't need to contain data, but let's include some data and use the same file for writing to a FlatBuffers []byte array and running our tests.
 We'll call it "tables.got" (.got is for gotables).

 ```